LukeKope/LukeKope/README.md

 ---

 ### What I'm working on
-📚 I’m currently learning Flutter, Dart, Angular, and Postgres!
+📚 I’m currently learning Flutter, Dart, and Postgres!

 ---
 ### Links